Work with a Study Permit

 Work experience, whether paid or unpaid, can help you build your career, gain exposure to the Canadian workplace, help develop connections in the community and provide you with supplemental income.
 Depending on the program of study you are enrolled in, there are different work authorizations and permits international students may be eligible to use to work on- and off-campus.

 This section describes the different work authorizations students are able to use while holding a valid study permit.

 Note: it is important to always check the comments or notes written on your study permit before engaging any sort of work activities in Canada.

-If you are enrolled full-time in a Certificate, Diploma or Degree program that is authorized by the Government of Alberta (GOA), you are eligible to work on- and off-campus for 20 hours per week during the academic year and full-time during scheduled breaks.
+According to IRCC, if you are enrolled full-time in an academic certificate, diploma or degree program that is 6 months or longer, you are eligible to work up to 20 hours a week off campus and/or full-time on campus during the academic year and full-time during scheduled breaks.

 If you are enrolled full-time in Upgrading, ESL or Open Studies, you are eligible to work on-campus but not off-campus.

 As a Study Permit holder, your primary focus of being in Canada needs to be studying.
 While you may have permissions to work while studying, your academic standing should not suffer as a result of your work.